Abiorh001/omnicoreagent/README.md

 ### Start CLI

-##### start the cli running the command ensure your api key is exported or create .env
+Start the CLI - ensure your API key is exported or create `.env` file:

 ```bash
 mcpomni_connect
 ```